-The purpose of this booklet is to provide your daughter with age-appropriate information about Trisomy X as well as to assist you in talking to your daughter about Trisomy X. Disclosure is a process, and this booklet can help begin the process or to provide further information as your daughter gets older and begins to ask more questions.
+The purpose of this booklet is to provide age-appropriate information about Trisomy X as well as to assist you in talking about Trisomy X. Disclosure is a process, and this booklet can help begin the process or to provide further information as your child gets older and begins to ask more questions.

-Girls with Trisomy X are individuals and will have their own challenges and strengths, just like everyone else.
-For this reason, not all of the topics described in this booklet may apply to your daughter.
-Please use the table of contents to choose the areas that are relevant to your daughter.
+Individuals with Trisomy X will have challenges and strengths, just like everyone else.
+For this reason, not all of the topics described in this booklet may apply to your child.
+Please use the table of contents to choose the areas that are relevant.

-In a survey, parents who had already disclosed the Trisomy X diagnosis to their daughters were asked to give advice to other parents who were thinking about disclosing the diagnosis.
+In a survey, caregivers who had already disclosed the Trisomy X diagnosis to their children were asked to give advice to others who were thinking about disclosing the diagnosis.
 The consensus was to keep explanations simple, age appropriate, honest, and positive.